MikeyBurkman/eggnog/README.md

 This will scan for all JS files in the current directory and subdirectories, and add them to the context.
 At this point, none of the init() methods in any files have been run, as they are only evaluated at the point they need to be.

+Note: The base directory named passed to scanForFiles() will never be used in the IDs of the modules.
+Otherwise, Eggnog would have no way of knowing which folders should be part of the ID.
+(This may be change in the future.)

 The `context.main()` method will attempt to start the application from the module that declared itself the main module.
 There can only be one of these in the context at a time, and an error will be thrown if a second one is added.
 The main module can be declared as such:
 ```js
 module.exports = {